-This information is highly relevant to the front line team.
+This information is highly relevant to the front-line team.
 It can be stored in a “products and services” area, or in “banking services”.
-It’s a good idea to test the intranet system with staff to find out where they’re most likely to look for particular information before rolling out the software company-wide.
+It’s a clever idea to test the intranet system with staff to find out where they’re most likely to look for information before rolling out the software company-wide.

 Knowledge-sharing and employee engagement

-Financial intranets are important in building a positive environment for employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
+Intranet software is important in building a positive environment for bank employees, keeping them engaged and helping them to enjoy their duties and share their knowledge.
 Popular aspects of the software include an up-to-date, detailed employee directory, discussion forums about services and products where staff can share knowledge, and a chance for staff to “like” content and publicly thank each other.

-Finally, add social intranet software to support knowledge-sharing, collaboration, and conversation.
+Finally, add social intranet banking software to support knowledge-sharing, collaboration, and internal communication.
 Happy staff work more efficiently, providing a better level of customer service, which in turn creates a greater level of customer retention and increases profits.